RobinsAviary/raymath_ex/README.md

 raymath extension for Odin

-Contains various functions deemed too excessive to be included with base raymath.
+Contains various functions deemed too excessive to be included with base `raymath`.